mess42/bupgui/README.md

 # bupgui

 bupgui is a primitive GUI for the commandline backup tool bup.
-It is written for people who - for some reason - don't like commandline.
 It does not support any settings, and thus cannot be used in a wrong way by inexperienced users.

 It saves the home folder of the user executing it.